zeyang1225/zeyang1225.github.io/_includes/research.md

   <ul>   <div class="title"> [2] Navigating Political Risk: The Role of Firm Political Alignment <em> with Ping Jiang, Jing Li and Jenny Li Zhang </em> </div>
  <ul>
      <li>  Presented at 2023 CICF, 2023 HAC Conference, 2023 Mcgill Accounting Research Conference, Peking University, Simon Fraser University, University of Delaware</li>
+  <li><details>
+  <summary>Abstract</summary>
+We examine the determinants and consequences of an important but understudied strategy in managing political risks—firm political alignment (FPA).
+Using a GPT large language model, we measure FPA as the extent to which firms align their actions with government agendas as presented in annual reports.
+We argue that FPA increases firm legitimacy in the eyes of the government, thus mitigating political risks.
+We leverage two political events in China to test our hypotheses.
+First, as the anti-corruption campaign that started in 2012 and spread across different provinces over time serves as a staggered shock that reduces the effectiveness of political ties, we find that firms respond by increasing their FPA.
+Second, we find that the announcement of the common prosperity policy in August 2021 sharply increases policy uncertainty for non-SOEs.
+However, the extent of FPA largely mitigates the negative market reaction.
+Overall, our evidence suggests that firms resort to FPA as a means of mitigating political risk when the efficacy of political ties is weakened, and FPA is an effective corporate strategy for buffering against political risk.

+</details></li>
   </ul>
    </ul>
 </div>